lynkovich/Car-RamRod/README.md

 * jQuery

 ## Features
 The main features of CS is to have a live update on study rooms, better study room scheduler, and food ordering system.
+To test as a student use the following info: teststudent pass:password

 ## Team